-- 1. A LECC member may make a motion to move a particular project up or down on the list or adopt a recommendation by the TRC. - 2.
-The LECC member making such a request must include rationale based on the prioritization criteria in Appendix D. - 3.
+- 1. An LECC member may make a motion to move a particular project up or down on the list or adopt a recommendation by the TRC. - 2.
+The LECC member making such a request must include rationale based on the prioritization criteria in Appendix - 3.
 The Committee will then engage in discussion regarding the motion to move a project on the list or condition a project. - 4.
 After discussion, the Committee will seek consensus on the recommendation. - 5.
 If consensus is not achieved, the Committee will vote approve, oppose, abstain on the motion to move the project on the list. - 6.
 The motion will carry upon a two-thirds majority of the eligible Committee members present (excluding "abstain" votes).

-The LECC has the authority to remove any project from consideration of funding for the following reasons: 1) if through the proposal development process the project no longer meets the criteria in the RFP, 2) did not address LECC comments from their information-sharing meeting or criteria sufficiently, 3) is insufficiently developed by the ranking meeting, or 4) insufficient funding is available to meet requests of projects ranked low in the list.
+The LECC has the authority to remove any project from consideration of funding for the following reasons:

+- 1. if, through the proposal development process, the project no longer meets the criteria in the RFP, - 2. if it did not address LECC comments from their information-sharing meeting or criteria sufficiently, - 3. if it is insufficiently developed by the ranking meeting, or - 4. if insufficient funding is available to meet requests of projects ranked low in the list.